harshnative/token_machine/README.md

 1. download the dev c++ form the following link { https://www.bloodshed.net/devcpp.html }
 2. install the software
 3. open the software and press ctrl + n
-4. copy the source code and click compile
+4. copy the source code or just double click on the sourcecode.cpp and click compile
 5. save the file and the exe file will open and you can use the exe file directly which is located where you have saved the file initially